 Use the queries to optimize your searches.
 When performing reload operations, the queries are much faster.

-Tip #2: Use the browsing loopers to display your data.
+Tip #2: Use Looper controls to display your data.

-To display the data coming from queries or files in Looper controls, use the browsing Looper controls directly (don't program your loopers "manually" anymore).
+To display the data from queries or files in Looper controls, use browsing Looper controls directly (you don't program your Looper controls "manually" anymore!).
 To do so, specify in the page editor the base file or the base query associated with the control, the items to display, ... and that's it.

-The code for filling the looper during the file browse is useless.
-WEBDEV takes care of everything and the display of loopers is much faster.
+The code for filling the Looper control when browsing the file is not necessary.
+WEBDEV takes care of everything and the display of Looper controls is much faster.